 IMAP Instrument Suite

-When the A stream of charged particles, mostly protons and electrons, that escapes into the Sun's outer atmosphere at high speeds and streams out into the solar system in all directions. meets the ISM at the heliospheric boundary, some of the charged particles in the solar wind turn into particles called energetic neutral atoms (ENAs).
+When the A stream of charged particles, mostly protons and electrons, that escapes into the Sun's outer atmosphere at high speeds and streams out into the solar system in all directions. meets the The interstellar medium is the matter that exists in the space between the stars within a galaxy.
+This matter includes ionized and electrically neutral gas (primarily hydrogen and helium), dust, and cosmic rays.
+The ISM plays a crucial role in the lifecycle of stars and galaxies.
+It is the reservoir from which new stars are born and into which old stars expel material when they die. at the heliospheric boundary, some of the charged particles in the solar wind turn into particles called Atoms with no charge that move very quickly.
+These atoms have equal numbers of positively-charged protons and negatively-charged electrons.
+ENAs form when charged particles from the solar wind travel outward and encounter atoms from the interstellar medium.
+Because the ENAs are neutral, they do not react to any magnetic fields.
+Some of these ENAs travel toward the inner solar system and are captured by the IMAP spacecraft.
+(Energetic Neutral Atoms are atoms with no charge that move very quickly.
+These atoms have equal numbers of positively-charged protons and negatively-charged electrons.
+ENAs form when charged particles from the solar wind travel outward and encounter atoms from the interstellar medium.
+Because the ENAs are neutral, they do not react to any magnetic fields.
+Some of these ENAs travel toward the inner solar system and are captured by the IMAP spacecraft.).
 Because they carry no electrical charge and are electrically neutral, ENAs are not influenced by magnetic fields and travel in straight lines in all directions through our solar neighborhood.
 Some of these tiny particles of matter travel back towards the Sun at high speeds from the boundary.
 The IMAP-Lo, IMAP-Hi, and IMAP-Ultra instruments collect, count, measure, and map these ENAs.
 These maps provide high-resolution details of the concentrations of ENAs that are formed at the boundary, in multiple energy bands ranging from 0.1 keV to 300 keV.
-The IMAP-Lo instrument collects, counts, categorizes, and maps interstellar neutral atoms (ISN) and energetic neutral atoms (ENAs) of energies less than 40 kiloelectron volts (keV).
-IMAP-Lo is mounted on a pivot platform that allows it to adjust its field-of-view to capture data across almost the entire sky, and to measure interstellar neutral atoms throughout most of the year. also directly measures neutral atoms from local interstellar medium that flow through the The bubble-like region surrounding the solar system inflated by the solar wind, shielding the solar system from interstellar radiation. unimpeded by the solar wind.
+IMAP-Lo also directly measures neutral atoms from The interstellar material surrounding our solar system found directly outside of the heliosphere. that flow through the The bubble-like region surrounding the solar system inflated by the solar wind, shielding the solar system from interstellar radiation. unimpeded by the solar wind.

 In addition to measuring tiny particles, IMAP’s IDEX instrument makes direct measurements of cosmic dust.
 These conglomerations of particles are about the same size as a grain of sand and originate from outside our solar system.
-The The specific components or “ingredients” that make up a substance or type of matter. of this interstellar space dust acts like a fingerprint, indicating where it originates in the A huge collection of millions to trillions of stars and their planetary systems held together by gravity, and the gas, plasma, and dust that are also gravitationally held to the galaxy.
+The composition of this interstellar space dust acts like a fingerprint, indicating where it originates in the A huge collection of millions to trillions of stars and their planetary systems held together by gravity, and the gas, plasma, and dust that are also gravitationally held to the galaxy.
 The galaxy our solar system is found in is called the Milky Way..
 This gives us a glimpse of the compositions of stars far beyond our solar system.
 By studying this dust, scientists can significantly advance our knowledge about these basic celestial building materials and learn more about the material that exists between stars.

 Magnetic fields found in our solar neighborhood control how charged particles in the solar wind travel across the solar system.
 They are also central to the processes that accelerate these particles, such as shocks and turbulence.
 The MAG instrument is a dual-sensor A device used to measure the intensity and direction of the local magnetic field. whose measurements contribute to our understanding of the acceleration and transport of these charged particles in the The bubble-like region surrounding the solar system inflated by the solar wind, shielding the solar system from interstellar radiation..